BracoZS/Raxer/README.md

 - **Start with system** - (runs the application when you turn on the computer).

 <img src="https://github.com/BracoZS/Raxer/assets/100613002/2dd6259d-d600-4bc8-b0b4-2c8847326bbe">

-# License
-**Raxer** is free software.
-You are free to use it for any purpose, personal or commercial.
-And install it on as many computers as you like. <br>
-It´s under [MIT License](https://github.com/BracoZS/Raxer/blob/main/LICENSE). <!-- pegar el vinculo con control + shift + v -->

 # Support this proyect